blbadger/blbadger.github.io/vision-transformers.md

 it is clear that recognizable images may be formed using only the information present in the vision transformer architecture just as was accomplished for convolutional models.

-### Vision Transformer hidden layer representations
+### Vision Transformer hidden layer representation overview

 Another way to understand a model's output is to observe the extent to which various hidden layers in that model are able to autoencode an input: the better the autoencoding, the more complete the information in that layer.